MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/web-to-app-linking.md

 Additionally, you can test your app by launching it from another app using the [LaunchUriAsync](https://msdn.microsoft.com/library/windows/apps/hh701480.aspx) API.
 You can use this API to test on phones as well.

 If you would like to follow the protocol activation logic, set a breakpoint in the **OnActivated** event handler.

-**Note:** If you click a link in the Microsoft Edge browser, it will not launch your app but will take you to your website.

 ## AppUriHandlers tips: